opentox/opentox.github.com/_posts/2012-05-20-installing-ubuntu-on-thinkpads.md

 2. Decide what edition of Ubuntu to use: 32bit or 64bit.
 Advice: always use the latter if you have more than 2G of RAM.
 Otherwise choose the 32bit edition.
 In any case **always use the latest version** of Ubuntu.
 3. Install Ubuntu on the freed space and reboot to Ubuntu.

+For XP and earlier versions of Windows, use [gparted live CD](https://www.google.de/search?sourceid=chrome&ie=UTF-8&q=gparted+live+cd) to resize partitions.

 # Miscalleneous Tweaks

-1.  **Use less battery power** (also useful for desktops, e.g. for silent cooling).
+1. Use less battery power(also useful for desktops, e.g. for silent cooling).
 My Thinkpad now is in the deep sleep state (C7) about 97% of the time, and runs longer with Ubuntu than with Windows.

     1. Check powersave potential on your device.

         1. Install **Powertop** (`sudo apt-get install powertop`).
         2. Run `sudo powertop`.
 Let powertop gather data for a while.
-Check sections **Device Stats** and **Tunables**.
+Check sections *Device Stats* and *Tunables*.
 The former show you what hardware is using most power, the latter what you can do to tune your software.

     2. [Install **TLP** (german)](http://thinkpad-wiki.org/TLP_-_Stromspareinstellungen_fuer_Ubuntu).
     3. With **TLP** installed, run **Powertop** again and compare.
-Google for any remaining recommendations under **Tunables**.
+Google for any remaining recommendations under *Tunables*.

-2. For US keyboards (recommended): Run `sudo dpkg-reconfigure keyboard-configuration`, select 105 key generic / english-US layout with EUR sign on ‘5’ key. use AltGr as modifier for foreign symbols (default).
+2. For US keyboards (recommended for programming): Run `sudo dpkg-reconfigure keyboard-configuration`, select *105 key generic / english-US layout with EUR sign on ‘5’ key*. use `AltGr` as modifier for foreign symbols (default).

 3. Read [ubuntuguide.org](http://ubuntuguide.org) how to set up the system with your desired user applications.
-Read the [Ubuntu cheat sheet](http://www.cheat-sheets.org/#Ubuntu) to learn some basics about your system
+Read the [Ubuntu cheat sheet](http://www.cheat-sheets.org/#Ubuntu) to learn some basics about your system.
+Consider [tweaking Ubuntu console](/General/2012/05/18/improved-ubuntu-terminal).